GiovanniGrieco/IoD_Sim-splash/README.md

 # Splash

-Splash is a transpiler from C++ to Python to extend Visual Programming Language environment with basic tools to configure and create simulation scenarios on IoD Sim.
-It was created during Formal Languages and Compilers course by Sara Galasso and Giovanni Grieco.
+Splash is a transpiler from C++ to Python to extend Airflow Visual Programming Language environment with basic tools to configure and create simulation scenarios on [IoD Sim](https://github.com/telematics-lab/IoD_Sim).

+Splash inner workings are described along the entire simulation platform on [arXiv](https://arxiv.org/abs/2203.13710).

 ## Requirements
 Splash requires the following software to be used: